HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 For example, applying `role="presentation"` to a `<ul>` element causes the entire list semantics, including those of child `<li>` elements, to be ignored.
 Screen reader users lose crucial contextual and structural information, like how many items are in a list.

 While the `presentation` role can help remove misleading semantics when elements are used purely decoratively or for layout, it should be applied sparingly and with clear intent.

-In 2025, the use of `role="presentation"` increased by 2%, continuing a concerning trend.

 {{ figure_markup(
   caption="Percentage of desktop sites and mobile sites have at least one `presentation` role.",